 - recovery of actual damages, defendant’s profits and attorney’s fees;

 - publication of the court’s decision with the aim of restoring goodwill of the injured party; and

 - removal of the infringing sign from the goods or packaging or destruction of the goods if such removal is not possible.

-During administrative proceedings, the competent authority can impose permanent injunctions and statutory damages in the amount of up to 1 per cent of infringer’s annual revenue.
-In accordance with the Criminal Code, the illegal use of a trademark entails criminal liability for the infringer only, if it caused damage in excess of 200,000 dram.
-The penalty can be a 500,000 to 1 million dram fine or imprisonment of up to three months.
+During administrative proceedings, the competent authority can impose permanent injunctions and statutory damages in the amount of up to 1 per cent of the infringer’s annual revenue.
+In accordance with the Armenian Criminal Code, the illegal use of a trademark entails criminal liability for the infringer only, if it caused damage in excess of 200,000 dram.
+The penalty can be a 500,000 to 1 million dram fine or imprisonment for up to three months.

 In Kazakhstan, the remedies available to a claimant in a civil proceeding include:

 - recognition of rights;

 - restoration of the situation that existed before the violation of the law;

 - suppression of actions violating the law or creating a threat of its violation;